Asmeble/Pure_python_kernels/index.rst

 ###################################

 As I update this repository, the master branch will be updated with a change log; the next update will include what changed.

-https://unicorn-scaled-and-scanned-the-globe.dylaneliot.repl.run/ is an example showing it install a package and them running my code from the branch I was testing with, and continue to test with.